 - Under the condition of insufficient lighting.

 - With lean and expressionless faces.

 Photography Techniques for Child Photography

-I often hear from beginners: “If I have a good camera, then I would get good photos.”
-At the same time, they forget that the quality of the picture depends on the photographer and the sophistication of the camera does not play the most important role in this process.
-I assure you that your lovely childhood photos were taken with love by your parents using much worse equipment and film are better than what you have now.
+I often hear from beginners: "If I have a good camera, then I would get good photos."
+At the same time, they forget that the quality of the picture depends on the photographer, and the sophistication of the camera does not play the most crucial role in this process.
+I assure you that your lovely childhood photos were taken with love by your parents using much worse equipment and the film is better than what you have now.

-Trust me, there are absolutely no technical problems that limit you in child photography.
-If you have an amateur camera – shoot with this, if there is a “SLR”, or a digital camera – shoot with them.
-Of course, you won’t be able to take a close-up picture of a child’s face or zoom in on a distant object using a basic camera, but for a portrait or genre scene with the participation of your child, it is quite suitable.
-So I urge you not to waste time looking for excuses, but to explore the possibilities of your photography techniques.
+Trust me; there are no technical problems that limit you in child photography.
+If you have an amateur camera - shoot with this; if there is an "SLR", or a digital camera - shoot with them.
+Of course, you won't be able to take a close-up picture of a child's face or zoom in on a distant object using a primary camera, but for a portrait or genre scene with the participation of your child, it is pretty suitable.
+So I urge you not to waste time looking for excuses but to explore the possibilities of your photography techniques.

-If you plan to shoot with a digital camera, then I would advise you to trust the automatic mode, in which the sensitivity of the matrix is selected according to the algorithm laid down by the manufacturers.
-When choosing sensitivity, I cannot give any precise recommendations, since some cameras already at ISO 200 make noise like the northern lights, while others show quite decent results at ISO 1600.
-However, the lower the sensitivity value, the less digital camera makes noise.
+If you plan to shoot with a digital camera, I would advise you to trust the automatic mode.
+The sensitivity of the matrix is selected according to the algorithm laid down by the manufacturers.
+I cannot give any precise recommendations when choosing sensitivity since some cameras already at ISO 200 make a noise like the northern lights.
+In contrast, others show pretty decent results at ISO 1600.
+However, the lower the sensitivity value, the less the digital camera makes noise.

 • The photograph is taken not by the camera, but by the person.